opf/openproject/docs/user-guide/work-packages/exporting/README.md

 - **PDF Report with images** is the same as PDF Report, but also includes the images from the work package description.

-   > **Note**: images from the work package comments section are not included into exported report.
+   > **Note**: Images attached to the work package or in activity comments are not included into exported report.

    ![OpenProject_work_package_export](openproject_pdf_report_images.png)